Table of Contents

 PowerBlock – It’s kind of like one of those pin-selectors for weight stacks for commercial gym machines.
 You stick the pin into the desired weight, each of which is color coded (a feature that no other models here can claim), and then grab the handle and lift the dumbbell.
 The weight you select comes out and the remainder of the weight is left behind.
 It’s very possible to get the pin misaligned and try sticking it each part of the pin into two different weights until you realize your mistake and do it right.
 It’s not a safety issue, because you can’t push it in very far if it’s off.
 You can tell something is wrong, pull it out, and put it in right.
-The wrist guards or pillars are hollow so you can add and remove the steel rods for 2.5lb increments.
+The wrist guards/pillars in the Elite are hollow so you can add and remove the steel rods for 2.5lb increments.
 That’s pretty easy to do, but it takes a moment.
 You pull the weight pin out so you’re only lifting the handle, unlock the holes with a switch, slide the rods into the holes, and lock the switch back.
 It works good.
 Even if you were to inadvertently hit the switch during lifting, which isn’t really that likely, the weight plates are on the outside of the holes and further prevent the steel rods from slipping out.
 The Sport doesn’t have this feature.